 In March 2020, the World Health Organization declared coronavirus COVID-19 a global pandemic.
-The ongoing COVID-19 pandemic may result in impacts to the Corporation's on-going exploration plans and activities in 2023.
+Although the COVID-19 pandemic has officially been downgraded, variants of the virus, depending on how severe, may continue to impact the Corporation's on-going exploration plans and activities.
 The Corporation is focused on the health and well-being of its workers and the communities in which it works and has implemented preventative measures accordingly.
 The Corporation will continue to respectfully monitor advice and regulations from the World Health Organization, governments and local communities, and adjust measures as appropriate.
 The Corporation may face disruption to its operations, supply chain delays, travel and trade restrictions, and impacts on economic activity in affected regions can be expected that are difficult to quantify.
-Actions of regional bodies to prevent the local spread of COVID-19 may represent a specific delay to the Corporation's exploration efforts and regional disease outbreaks could represent a threat to hiring and maintaining skilled workers, and could be a major health-care challenge for its workforce and surrounding communities.
-The COVID-19 pandemic and more recently, the 2022 Russian invasion of Ukraine, have adversely affected workplaces, economies, supply chains and financial markets globally.
+Actions of regional bodies to prevent the local spread of COVID-19 and its variants may represent a specific delay to the Corporation's exploration efforts and regional disease outbreaks could represent a threat to hiring and maintaining skilled workers, and could be a major health-care challenge for its workforce and surrounding communities.
+The COVID-19 pandemic and more recently, geopolitical conflicts, have adversely affected workplaces, economies, supply chains and financial markets globally.
 Although the World Health Organization downgraded the COVID-19 global pandemic to an established ongoing health issue which no longer constitutes a public health emergency of international concern on May 4, 2023, it is not possible for the Corporation to predict the duration or magnitude of the adverse results of these issues and their effects on the Corporation's business or results of operations at this time.